izzy122/alx-low_level_programming/0x00-hello_world/README.md

-this is a my first project on c
+ this is my first C programming ptoject